-If you wear dentures in Waukesha, it’s easy to believe the chore of regular oral hygiene is over.
-After all, the primary goal of taking care of your mouth is to ensure the health of your teeth.
+If you wear dentures in Waukesha WI, it’s easy to believe the chore of regular oral hygiene is over.
+After all, the primary goal of taking care of your mouth is ensuring the health of your teeth.
 If you no longer have teeth and are using dentures, this should mean oral care is not as big an issue.

 Pros and Cons of Dentures

 One significant advantage of cleaning dentures that normal teeth don’t have is that they can be removed, washed, and rinsed.
 After eating, it’s a good idea to rinse out dentures and then, as with regular teeth, brush them remove food.

 Despite being artificial, plaque and eventually tartar may still build up on dentures.
 This means that dentures still need to be cleaned, just like regular teeth, and this can still be done with a toothbrush.
 When cleaning your dentures, make sure that you use special toothpaste designed for dentures, rather than regular fluoridated toothpaste for normal teeth.

 Dentures are delicate, so if you’re removing them for cleaning, keep in mind that they are moist and may be slippery.
 To prevent damage, set a towel on the sink to absorb impact or fill the sink itself with water to soften falls.
 While it is not painful to you if your dentures should become damaged, this will affect their appearance and possibly their performance, so treat them with care.

 Keep Dentures Moist

 Even though they are artificial, dentures still work at their best when they are kept moist.
 This isn’t a problem when they are in your mouth, doing their job.
 But whenever you remove them, such as when you go to sleep, ensure they are kept in a cleaning solution or some other liquid to prevent them from drying out.